-SDIA welcomes the deal of the European Council and Parliament on the Energy Efficiency Directive
+The SDIA welcomes the deal of the European Council and Parliament on the Energy Efficiency Directive

-On the 10th of March, the European Parliament and Council agreed on a deal and finalized the specific text of the Energy Efficiency Directive.
+On 10 March 2023, the European Parliament and Council agreed a provisional agreement finalizing the specific text of the Energy Efficiency Directive (EED).

-This final version is a big win for the SDIA as it includes many aspects that the SDIA has advocated for and which are urgently needed to progress the towards sustainable digital infrastructure by 2030.
+This final version of the Directive is a significant win for the SDIA, as it includes many aspects that the SDIA has advocated for ̶ that are urgently needed to progress the SDIA Roadmap towards a sustainable digital infrastructure by 2030.

-On transparency, and heat recovery this new directive is a major milestone and we look forward to supporting the implementation within the law of each member state.
-We also appreciate the swift timeline of the application of the directive that has been agreed upon, with the first reporting deadline already 1 year from now (15th of May 2024).
+With regards to transparency and heat recovery, this new Directive is a major milestone, and we look forward to supporting the implementation of the EED into law within each member state.
+We also appreciate the swift timeline of the directive that has been agreed upon, with the first reporting deadline and application due merely one year from now (15 May 2024).

-Our highlights:
+The highlights:

-Owners & operators of data centers above 500 kW need to make their environmental performance public at least once a year.
-This includes energy consumption, power utilizationutilisation, temperature, heat utilizationutilisation, and use of renewable energy based on the EN50600-4.
+Owners and operators of data centers above 500 kW need to make their environmental performance public at least once a year.
+This includes energy consumption, power utilization, temperature, heat utilization, and use of renewable energy based on the EN50600-4.

-Data centers with rated energy input exceeding 1 MW have to recover the heat or show that its neither technically nor economically feasible.
+Data centers with rated energy input exceeding 1 MW have to recover their waste heat, or prove that it’s not technically or economically feasible to do so.

-The European Commission will establish a European database on data centerscentres that will include all the information reported from the data centers (albeit aggregated).
+The European Commission will establish a European database on data centers that will include all the information reported from each data center (albeit aggregated).

-The Commission will use the collected data from the sector to make another revision by May 15th, 2025 to suggest further improvements and measures for the data center industry.
-This will likely include suggestions on setting minimum performance standards as well as a roadmap towards net-zero emission data centers.
+The Commission will use the data collected from the sector to issue another revision of the EED by 15 May 2025, with further improvements and measures for the data center industry.
+This will likely include suggestions on setting minimum performance standards, as well as a roadmap towards net-zero emission data centers.

-The metrics & indicators that will have to be shared are still subject to change and are currently with the Commission (delegated act).
+The metrics and indicators that data centers will have to share are still subject to change and are currently with the Commission (delegated act).
 The SDIA is part of the process of shaping these metrics, see our comments here.
 However, even the current version is a big step forward in terms of transparency.
 Below we have extracted the relevant passages from the Directive.
 The full version can be found here (link to PDF).

 By 15 May 2024 and annually thereafter, Member States will require owners and operators of data centres with power demand of at least 500kW, to make specific information (set out in Annex VI) publicly available, except information subject to national and EU laws protecting trade and business secrets and confidentiality.